wp-plugins/gallerylink/readme.txt

 * If you want to use MULTI-BYTE CHARACTER SETS to the display of the directory name and the file name.
 In this case, please upload the file after UTF-8 character code setting of the FTP software.

 * Please set to 777 or 757 the attributes of topurl directory.
-Because GalleryLink create an RSS feed in the directory.*In the case of read data from the directory.
+Because GalleryLink create thumbnail and RSS feed to the directory.

 * (WordPress > Settings > General Timezone) Please specify your area other than UTC.
 For accurate time display of RSS feed.